 |Alias||The Bronze Fury|

-It is said that after dark Silverwing, who had fled into the sky when the battle began, descended to land beside her slain cousins.
-Later, the singers would tell of how she tried to lift Vermithor’s wing three times with her nose, as if to try and make him fly again, but according to Archmaester Gyldayn this is most likely a fable.
+It is said that after dark Silverwing, who had fled into the sky when the battle began, descended to land beside the slain dragons.
+Later, the singers would tell of how she tried to lift Vermithor’s wing three times with her nose, as if to try and make him fly again.
+According to Archmaester Gyldayn this is most likely a fable.
 Vermithor and Seasmoke's remains became a tourist attraction at the rebuilt Tumbleton.

 Known dragonriders of Vermithor

 - Fire & Blood, The Dying of the Dragons - Rhaenyra Overthrown.

 - Fire & Blood, The Sons of the Dragon.

 - The World of Ice & Fire, The Targaryen Kings: Jaehaerys I.

 - A Storm of Swords, Chapter 41, Jon V.

 - A Feast for Crows, Chapter 5, Samwell I.